 Breaking News Emails

-A homeless Philadelphia man and a New Jersey woman pleaded guilty in federal court on Wednesday of concocting a GoFundMe scam that raked in more than $400,000 from unsuspecting donors.
+A homeless Philadelphia man and a New Jersey woman pleaded guilty in federal court on Wednesday to concocting a GoFundMe scam that raked in more than $400,000 from unsuspecting donors.

 Johnny Bobbitt, Jr., 36, who was supposed to be the beneficiary of the donations, pleaded guilty in Camden, New Jersey, to one count of conspiracy to commit money laundering.
 Kate McClure, 28, pleaded guilty to one count of conspiring to commit wire fraud.